Okay, we’ve managed to encapsulate the beauty of nature’s ecosystems and housed it inside a little glass world, so what do we do next?

 Why not try compacting the soil at an angle or up the side of your glass to establish a vertical aesthetic?

 5 | Tiny Jar Terrarium

 We’ve now truly departed from the miniature and are diving deep into the experimental waters of the micro terrarium – something so small you’ll need that extra touch of ingenuity.
-These little jars are available in most craft and hobby shops as well as being readily available online, too.

 All you need to do is pinch off a small bit of marimo from a larger ball, gently roll it up into a ball shape once more and poke it down into your container.